chrismdp/cardpirates/rules/index.md

 You can only drift in a straight line: you cannot drift diagonally.

 You are allowed to drift into a storm space or an island square if you choose.
-You can drift to a square with another player ship: combat is resolved normally (this is effectively 'playing dead' and allowing another ship a target they can't refuse.)
+You can drift to a square with another player ship: in this case, combat is resolved normally (this is effectively 'playing dead' and allowing another ship a target they can't refuse.)

 If you cannot sail or drift for whatever reason, you forfeit your turn.

 ## Burying treasure

-Before placing a card face up to sail from an island or sea space, you have the additional option of placing any number of any type of card face down beneath the face up card.
-These cards are then automatically dug up by any player (including yourself) who sails to that square in future.
+Before placing a card face up to sail from an island or sea space, you have the additional option of placing any number of any type of card face down on the square.
+Cards are placed beneath any face up cards.
+These cards represent buried treasure: they are automatically dug up by any player (including yourself) who sails to that square in future.

 You can use this to bury treasure to retrieve later, or leave useless cards as a decoy!